spatie/laravel-translatable/README.md

            'model_id' => $model->id,
            'model_class' => get_class($model),
         ]);
-    }
-}
+    });
 ```

-Now everytime you ask for a translation but the key is missing for a given locale, it will call the `missingKeyHandler` function.
+Now everytime you ask for a translation but the key is missing for a given locale, it will execute the given closure.

 ## Changelog